 Reading fluency is a great goal, but it must be paired with comprehension.
 In addition to teaching them to read, we’ve got to make sure our kiddos understand what they’re reading!
 To do that you’ll follow-up the oral reading portion of the running record with an evaluation of the student’s reading comprehension.
 Ask a few basic questions regarding storyline, main characters and setting.
 You might also ask the student to explain how they liked the ending, and why.

 Just a few quick questions and a brief, one-to-one time of listening to your student can reveal a great deal.
-As you evaluate the student’s oral retelling, try to determine if their answers reflect a need to work on a particular comprehension skill, such as Main Idea; Sequencing; or Character and Setting?
+As you evaluate the student’s oral retelling, try to determine if their answers reflect a need to work on a particular comprehension skill, such as Main Idea; Sequencing; or Character and Setting.
 If so, use that information to help you plan the comprehension strategies you’ll focus on during upcoming lessons.
-I share more about teaching reading comprehension in the blog post, so check it out to learn more!
+I share more about teaching reading comprehension in this blog post, so check it out to learn more!

 The oral retelling portion of a running record can help you see where your focus should be when teaching reading comprehension strategies.